 |GameZone||Xbox||Oct 04, 2004||9 out of 10||90|

 |Game Informer Magazine||PlayStation 2||Oct, 2004||8.75 out of 10||88|

 |PSX Extreme||PlayStation 2||Oct 06, 2004||8.8 out of 10||88|

 There are currently no topics for this game.

 1001 Video GamesDef Jam: Fight for NY appears in the book 1001 Video Games You Must Play Before You Die by General Editor Tony Mott.

 Xbox Credits (411 people)

 295 developers, 116 thanks

 Executive Producers - EAC:

-Snoop Dogg (Crow), Chris Judge (D‑Mob), Method Man (Blaze), Sticky Fingaz (Sticky), Busta Rhymes (Magic), Fat Joe (Crack)
+Snoop Dogg (Crow), Christopher Judge (D‑Mob), Method Man (Blaze), Sticky Fingaz (Sticky), Busta Rhymes (Magic), Fat Joe (Crack)